mozilla/addon-sdk/packages/addon-kit/docs/page-mod.md

     them once the DOM content of the page has been loaded.
   @prop [onAttach] {function}
 A function to call when the PageMod attaches content scripts to a matching page.
-The function will be called with one argument:

-* A `worker` object which the add-on script can use to communicate with the content scripts attached to the page in question.
+The function will be called with one argument, a `worker` object which the add-on script can use to communicate with the content scripts attached to the page in question.
 See "[Communicating with content scripts](#pagemod-content-scripts)" for more details.

 </api>